 Convention Rule 2.2 authorizes the Chair to require "any motion offered from the Convention floor to be in writing, signed by the mover and submitted to the Secretary."
-Just as in prior years, you should expect the Chair to make use of this in 2018.
+Just as in prior years, you should expect the Chair to make use of this in 2020.
 In particular, this is typically applied to main motions that are to be displayed on the overhead screens.
 This is not usually required for very simple motions or secondary or incidental motions (e.g., recess/adjourn/point of order).

-The Secretary will provide a standard form for submitting motions.
-See an example at the end of this document.
+The Secretary will likely provide a standard form for submitting the text of motions.
 Using this form will help:

-- Prepare video displays with the motion's text - Eliminate delays, so the convention does not have to wait while motions are crafted and edited on the fly - Accurately document convention proceedings for the minutes - Ensure motions are presented in the appropriate order
+- Prepare video displays with the motion's text - Eliminate delays so the convention does not have to wait while motions are crafted and edited on the fly - Accurately document convention proceedings for the minutes - Ensure motions are presented in the appropriate order